Pratham083/Age-Gender-CNN-Tensorflow/README.md

 ## Test the Models in the App

-If you have an Android device and want to test out these models, you can download the app [here](https://drive.google.com/drive/u/1/folders/1kc4odroRg1uSeyHHTRJhzGTzCYjsy8D8).
+If you have an Android device and want to test out these models, you can download the app <a href="https://drive.google.com/drive/u/1/folders/1kc4odroRg1uSeyHHTRJhzGTzCYjsy8D8" target="_blank">here</a>.
 The app also automatically detects and scales the face to input into the models.

 <img src="images/app_ss.jpg" width="270" height="600" />